What You Should Know About the Yellow African Parrot

 Keeping your bird happy may help prevent a variety of health issues, such as vitamin A deficiency.
 Symptoms of this include sneezing, nasal discharge and poor feather quality.
 A high-quality pelleted diet, such as Kaytee Fort-Diet Pro Health, may help your bird get all the nutrients he needs to stay healthy.
 The food provides the optimum level of omega-3’s and antioxidants that are critical for your bird.

-See also How Smart Are African Greys?
+See also How Long Can African Grey Parrots Live?

 Yellow African Parrot